londogard/londogard/_posts/2020-09-04-til-sdkman.md

 layout: post
 description: SDKMan is a tool to make JDK swapping, and installation, simple.
 It's really good!
 categories: [jvm, jdk, til]
-title: TIL: SDKMan - The Software Development Kit Manager
+title: "TIL: SDKMan - The Software Development Kit Manager"
 ---
 # SDKMan - Swapping JDK made simple
 I've decided to not only write blogs but also small snippets, here comes the first one.